onstash/blog.onstash.me/content/blog/learnings-june-30-to-july-13-2019.md

 ### Social personas for social capital

 I have come to terms that social personas and real-life personas aren't the same for some people who claim the opposite.
 Using the [5-whys technique](https://en.wikipedia.org/wiki/5_Whys), I understood that social capital and personal moats are the reasons why they do it.
-Not saying building social capital and personal moats are bad but claiming to be someone you're not is not recommended. :)
+Not saying building social capital and personal moats are bad but claiming to be someone you're not says a lot about your ethical framework or lack thereof. :)

 ### People are the underlying currency

 I have come to terms that people are the underlying currency in any field/domain you operate.
 Being a "misanthrope" is not useful in the long run, especially in the Indian context.
 Understanding people unlocks different avenues, personally and professionally.

+### Product-market-fit and feature-market-fit

+Product-market-fit is getting the *Right Product* in the *Right Package* for the *Right User* at the *Right Time* (it is one of many definitions).
+It is not constant and can break after a period of time.
+Personally, *product-market-fit is like telling a joke, timing and audience are very important.* I also learnt about something called "feature-market-fit" where your product features also need to have a fit with the market.
+Set aside Henry Ford's and Steve Jobs' famous quotes of people not knowing what they want for a moment and ask your users two very important questions - "How disappointed will you be if this product does not exist tomorrow?" and "Who else do you think would love the product?".
+Both of them help find the right market for your product.
+Also focus on reducing the inhibitions for using the product and not on rewarding them for using it.
+All these insights are gathered from a product-meetup I happened to attend today morning.